 The Sabbath Day was already instituted by God Himself through the creation week (Gen 2:3, Exo 20:8-11, 20).
 The Israelites failed the Sabbath test already several months (= 4 Bible chapters) before the laws had been formalized on Mt.
 Sinai (Exo 16:22-30).
 It took more than 4000 years (more than half of the time humanity currently exists!), until this commandment found its way into the written Moral Law.

-The Bible also includes various future references (Mat 24:20, Isa 66:22-23, including the commonly misinterpreted passage of Hebrews 4:1-11 which includes very specific terms such as the 'seventh day', a 'certain day' and a 'Sabbath rest' in an affirmative context, but is nevertheless watered down by Antinomians).
+The Bible also includes various future references (Mat 24:20, Isa 66:22-23, including the commonly misinterpreted passage of Hebrews 4:1-11 which includes very specific terms such as the 'seventh day', a 'certain day' and a 'Sabbath rest' in an affirmative context, but is nevertheless watered down - not only by Antinomians).

 After all, we should ignore the 60+ rules added by the Pharisees and keep the Sabbath simple (7th day, morning-morning rhythm, keep it holy, rest, worship of God, no work, no shopping or restaurants, share meals with believers and stay local following the example of the disciples after the ascension Act 1:11, 12).